Piet Derksen

-Piet Derksen (1913 in Rotterdam – 24 February 1996 in Westerhoven) was a Dutch businessman who founded Center Parcs.
+Piet Derksen (February 15, 1913 in Rotterdam – 24 February 1996 in Westerhoven) was a Dutch businessman best known as the founder of Center Parcs.
 A devout Catholic, he was also a philanthropist donating all his fortune to various causes.

 Company

 His father thought he was reading too much, so he said to his son that he should go and play tennis.
 Pieter listened to the advice of his father, but he generally saw the economical aspect of tennis.
 He borrowed money from his family and built a tennis court near Kralingen with it.